4slimbu/mybusinessnote-backend-and-api/readme.md

 if you don't always want to run queue while developing, then update queue driver on .env file
 from QUEUE_DRIVER=database to
 QUEUE_DRIVER=sync
+- note: bronto and campain are disabled in eventlistener so no need to follow this step unless you want to enable it.

+### Step 5
+- you won't be able to use seeded data to login from frontend because business is created only when user is created properly.
+TODO: fix this
+- you need to login as admin and create normal user from there or register new user

+### Step 5
+- link google and facebook app for social login
+- link google recaptcha as well
+- link google smtp for email.

 ## Other Details

 Hosting: AWS